openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

 ### Step 1: Build the patched app

 For legal reasons, "patching" has to be done by yourself.
 Use search engines to find the corresponding links.
-There are mainly two
+There are two
 variants: The recommended original patched app blocks any internet traffic to avoid tracking.
-The other variant supports LibreView which may be needed by your doctor.
+The other variant supports LibreView.

 The patched app has to be installed instead of the original app.
 The next sensor started with it will transmit the current BG values to the